|

 explain where the preferences that supposedly dictate the individual’s choice

 come from.
-The preferences cannot be explained through interpersonal relations,
+The preferences cannot be explained through interpersonal

-and thus the market demand function - neoclassicalism’s
+be additive, and thus the market demand function - neoclassicalism’s

 key analytical tool - would be undefined.
 And they cannot come from society,